arun-kr-reddy/notes/notes/cplusplus.md

       squareClass(size) : rectangleClass(size, size) {}
   };
   ```
+- types:
+  - `public`: public & protected same as base
+  - `protected`: both protected
+  -  `private`: both private
 - **composition:** combining simpler objects to make more complex ones
-  - inheritance is `is a` relationship, example: square is a rectangle
+  inheritance is `is a` relationship, example: square is a rectangle
-  - composition is `has a` relationship, example: car has a wheel
+  composition is `has a` relationship, example: car has a wheel

 ### polymorphism
 - **polymorphism:** ability to present same interface for differing underlying implementations, inherited classes may have different functionality but share a common interface
-  - **compile-time:** function & operator overloading
+  - compile-time: function & operator overloading
-  - **run-time:** function overriding, used for generic class references
+  - run-time: function overriding, used for generic class references
     ```cpp
     derivedClass1 a;
     derivedClass2 b;